Evidence Level

 Small sample of healthy adults.

 Dihydroberberine produced approximately 5× higher plasma AUC and Cmax than equivalent berberine doses, confirming improved oral bioavailability.
-CRITICAL CAVEAT: pilot pharmacokinetic study, not efficacy.
-The 5× bioavailability claim is supported, but does NOT directly prove that 100 mg DHB equals 500 mg berberine for clinical outcomes — efficacy translation requires direct head-to-head clinical trials, which are limited.
+Critical caveat: pilot pharmacokinetic study, not efficacy.
+The 5× bioavailability claim is supported, but does not directly prove that 100 mg DHB equals 500 mg berberine for clinical outcomes — efficacy translation requires direct head-to-head clinical trials, which are limited.

 2

-Dihydroberberine Bioavailability — Moon 2022 (Nutrients)
+Dihydroberberine Bioavailability

 Clinical research conducted by NNB Nutrition examining GlucoVantage® effects on GLP-1 secretion and metabolic parameters.
 Note: full peer-reviewed publication for this specific trial may be limited; primary documentation through NNB Nutrition.